 Scientists began to understand the structure of THC beginning in 1964.
 It wasn’t until over 20 years later that researchers would begin to discover how the compound works on the body.

-In 1988, researchers at the Saint Louis University School of Medicine found neuroreceptor sites in the brain that respond to cannabis compounds.
+In a 1988 study, researchers at the Saint Louis University School of Medicine found neuroreceptor sites in the brain that respond to cannabis compounds.
 The scientists named these sites “cannabinoid receptors.”
 Later the researchers found out that cannabinoid receptors are the most abundant types of neuroreceptors in the brain.

 Two years later, scientists were coding the DNA sequences for cannabinoid receptors when they discovered a second type of cannabinoid receptor, CB2.
 These CB2 receptors exist throughout the immune and peripheral nervous systems.
 Organs such as the spleen and tonsils contain abundant CB2 receptors.